shrutisawant6/face-scan-results-application/README.md

 # Face Scan Result Application

 Based on your age, a **description is read at a speed tailored to each generation**.
-Simply scan your face/photo, tap on the results and verify the text that's read aloud.
+Simply scan your face/photo, tap on the results and verify the text read aloud.
 **Try with multiple age groups**. 👶 👦 👵

 Factors influencing the scan: